 Article Third

-A.The Corporation is formed for the object and purpose of, and the nature of the business to be conducted and promoted by the Corporation is, engaging in any lawful act or activity for which corporations may be organized under the General Corporation Law of the State of Delaware and engaging in any and all activities necessary or incidental to the foregoing.
+The Corporation is formed for the object and purpose of, and the nature of the business to be conducted and promoted by the Corporation is, engaging in any lawful act or activity for which corporations may be organized under the General Corporation Law of the State of Delaware and engaging in any and all activities necessary or incidental to the foregoing.
 Without limiting the generality of the foregoing, the nature of the business or purposes to be conducted and promoted shall include (i) to operate a board of trade designated as a contract market in accordance with Section 5 of the Commodity Exchange Act, as amended, ("CEA"), and regulations promulgated by the Commodity Futures Trading Commission ("CFTC") thereunder, (ii) preventing fraudulent and manipulative acts and practices, fostering cooperation and coordination with persons engaged in regulating, clearing, settling, processing information and, in general, protecting investors and the public interest, (iii) fulfilling the Corporation's self-regulatory responsibilities as set forth in the CEA, and (iv) supporting such other initiatives as the Board of Directors of the Corporation (the "Board") may deem appropriate.

-B.The Corporation is being incorporated in connection with the conversion of NASDAQ Futures, Inc., a Pennsylvania corporation ("PA Corporation"), to the Corporation (the "Conversion") and this Certificate of Incorporation is being filed simultaneously with the Certificate of Conversion of PA Corporation to the Corporation.

 Article Fourth

 The total number of shares of stock that the Corporation shall have authority to issue is one thousand (1,000), all of which shall be common stock of one class, par value of one cent ($.01) per share ("Common Stock").

-Upon the effectiveness of the Certificate of Conversion of PA Corporation to the Corporation and this Certificate of Incorporation (the "Effective Time"), each share of capital stock of PA Corporation issued and outstanding immediately prior to the Effective Time will be deemed to be one issued and outstanding, fully paid and non-assessable share of Common Stock, without any action required on the part of the Corporation or the stockholder.
 No stockholder may transfer or assign any shares of stock of the Corporation, in whole or in part, to any entity, unless such transfer or assignment shall be filed with and approved by the CFTC pursuant to the CEA, and the regulations promulgated thereunder.
-The shares of Common Stock to be outstanding immediately after the Effective Time shall be represented by the stock certificate(s) representing the issued and outstanding shares of capital stock of the PA Corporation until such time as such certificates are surrender to the Corporation in exchange for new certificates.
 All stock certificates shall contain a legend setting for the transfer restrictions set forth herein.

 Article Fifth